Bhashit/bhashit.github.io/_posts/2014-10-28-hibernate-with-scala-options-with-less-pain.markdown

 ---
 layout: post
-title: Using Hibernate with Scala Options - with less pain
+title: Using Hibernate with Scala - with less pain
 date: 2014-10-28
 comments: true
 ---

 **Note: If you want to stick with JPA only, this post might not be helpful.**

+**Another Note: updated for Hibernate 5**

 I have been working with the Spring framework and java for the majority of my professional career, so when I need to start working on a new project involving them, the choices are pretty much always clear.
 Persistence pretty much always means using Hibernate.